-Ahlam Bsharat is a Palestinian writer who was born in 1975 in the village of Tammun in the Jenin province of Northern Palestine, where she grew up.
-After completing a Master’s Degree in Arabic Literature at An-Najah National University in Nablus, she worked as a teacher for several years, and at present commutes between Tammun and Ramallah, where she works for the Ministry of Culture.
+Ahlam Bsharat is a Palestinian writer who grew up in a village in Northern Palestine.
+She completed her Master’s Degree in Arabic Literature at An-Najah National University in Nablus.
 Besides poetry, picture books, short stories, novels, and memoirs, she has written a number of television and radio scripts.
 Her books have received many awards and recommendations.
 Ismee Alharakee Farasha (translated into the English as Code Name: Butterfly) was included in the IBBY Honor List for 2012, a biennial selection of outstanding, recently published books from more than seventy countries.
-The book was also the runner up for the Etisalat Award For Children’s Arabic Literature.
-The author presented at the Emirates Literature Festival in Dubai in March 2016.
-Bsharat has been active in numerous cultural forums, and her craft has taken her to Belgium and France, where she was artist in residence.
-She has also led many creative writing workshops for children and adults.
+Ismee Alharakee Farasha and Ashjaar lil-Naas al-Ghaa’ibeen (translated into English as Trees for the Absentees) were both runners up for the Etisalat Award For Children’s Arabic Literature in 2013.
+Code Name: Butterfly was shortlisted for the UK-based Palestine Book Awards in 2017.

 Ahlam has been active in numerous cultural forums, and her craft has taken her to Belgium, France and Spain. where she was artist in residence.
 She has also led many creative writing workshops for children and adults, including at the Emirates Literature Festival in Dubai.

 Books by Ahlam Bsharat